 What is a dedicated server?

 A dedicated server is a machine that has all of its resources dedicated to your own personal use.
+You will be the only one having access to and managing the entire computer.
 This service is usually suitable for people who require high processing power, transfer of bulky files and/or complete isolation from other users.
 As a rule of thumb, if you wish to host a website that has more than 500,000 visitors per month, it is best to use a dedicated server.

 The benefits of using dedicated servers